-To evaluate our implementation and delivery of the Gatsby Benchmarks and our careers programme, as a setting we complete a 'Compass' assessment (https://compass.careersandenterprise.co.uk/info) at the beginning of the new academic year.
+To evaluate our implementation and delivery of the Gatsby Benchmarks and our careers complete programme, as setting we a 'Compass' (https://compass.careersandenterprise.co.uk/info) at the beginning of the new academic year.
 This will compare the settings delivery against the Gatsby Benchmarks, which will share strengths and give us areas for improvement.